back to: Home

 - Electrosensitivity Australia: "Public submission to the ACMA Committee" (Julie McCredden, for ES.OZ, 2014):

 "We ask you to advise us how you plan to incorporate ICNIRP's recommendations for the vulnerable into your legislative instruments."

 "Establishment of White Zones."

 - Swiss Physicians for the Environment: Letter on non-ionizing radiation to Federal Councillors (2012):

 "The precautionary principle should be applied to non-ionizing radiation (NIR) strictly.
 We therefore call on you in your decisions for ... continuous, independent, practical and interdisciplinary research, with focus on assisting vulnerable groups such as children, pregnant women, the chronically ill and electro-sensitive patients."

 - Trades Union Congress: "Occupational Cancer: A Workplace Guide" (UK, 2012, p.6);

 Electromagnetic exposure is a 2B possible cancer agent: "The aim of trade unions is that there should be no workplace exposure to anything that causes cancer.
 Where possible this will mean removing carcinogens from the workplace completely."

-Legal cases recognizing non-thermal effects
+Legal cases involving non-thermal effects:

 - Alaskan Supreme Court: "Award for RF Radiation Injury Below Thermal Exposure Limit" (LBA Group, 2007):